-Kelty Siro 50 backpack for men has appeared in the beginning of 2017 as a completely new model with several unique features.
+Kelty Siro 50 backpack for men has appeared recently as a completely new model with several unique features.
 This is an ultra lightweight hiking pack with only 1.4 kg of weight and 50 liters of volume.

 Unique features & benefits

 - Unique combination of the top and front access points.

 - Unique dual front stretch pocket.

 - Great ventilation due to new FeatherFIT suspension.